 Any historic or archeological resource that has been identified by the Maine Historic Preservation Commission, the Town's adopted Comprehensive Plan, or Section VII.H.
 Historic Preservation Provisions of the Town of Scarborough Zoning Ordinance should be preserved and incorporated into the development plan in a manner that retains its historic or archeological value if feasible.
 If an identified resource will be removed or will be altered in a manner that diminishes its historic or archeological value, the burden is on the applicant to demonstrate that options for preserving the resource have been explored.
 The Planning Board, Planning Department, and the applicant may consult the State Historic Preservation Office, the Scarborough Historical Society, or similar organizations with the mission of historic and archeological preservation on options for preserving the resource.
-If the resource will be removed, the applicant must demonstrate that reasonable efforts have been made to another location. preserve resource value relocate it to the [03/19/2014][Amended 03/18/2015]
+If the resource will be removed, the applicant must demonstrate that reasonable efforts have been made to preserve the resource or relocate another location.
+[03/19/2014][Amended 03/18/2015]